Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Related Work

-We investigate the estimation of uncertain geometry in the context of an execution loop with rich haptic sensor feedback.
-A similar pipeline has been applied to a peg-insertion task with a fixed peg shape using the particle filter; however, the geometric uncertainty is limited to the environment’s shape~\cite{thomas2007multi}.
+Many prior works estimate uncertain geometry using predefined probing procedures, where robot actions follow constrained motion patterns, such as following a fixed trajectory or choosing a location on a plane to move downwards until a force threshold is met~\cite{chhatpar2005localization,taguchi2010rao,drigalski2021precise,saund2022clasp,ma2021extrinsic,gadeyne2005bayesian,hertkorn2012identification,sipos2022simultaneous,sipos2023multiscope,lee2023uncertain,thomas2007multi}.
+These probing procedures are tailored to specific types of uncertainties, limiting their generalization, and the quality of estimation heavily depends on their design.

 By using a general differentiable contact dynamics model, we estimate various geometric uncertainties in a unified way: minimizing the discrepancy between the model prediction and the multi-dimensional continuous-value haptic sensor readings.